Liam Hearn

 Hearn played professionally as a forward for three clubs with a brief spell at Mansfield Town representing his only time spent in the Football League.
 He most notably spent three years playing for Grimsby Town during their spell in the National League.
 He managed to score 33 goals in 61 League appearances during his time with The Mariners earning several individual awards.
 He also spent time with Lincoln City again whilst the club were in a spell of Non-League football.
 At semi-professional level he has turned out for host of clubs which includes several spells with Alfreton Town with the first yielding 65 goals in 94 games.
 He has also played for Hucknall Town, Eastwood Town, Quorn, Chasetown, Barrow, Harrogate Town, Ilkeston, Basford United and Tamworth.
 In 2009 he was capped by the England C team.

+Since retiring, Hearn has worked predominantly as a youth team coach for Ilkeston and Alfreton Town before a spell as interim manager back with Basford United.
+He has also worked for Mansfield Town, Derby County and Sheffield United.

 Club career

 Early career

 Hearn was born in Nottingham, Nottinghamshire. began his career in the Central Midlands League with Santos FC where he was spotted by Hucknall Town scouts at one of his games.
 He joined Hucknall in the 2003–04 season and he went on to be top goal scorer at Watnall Road.
 During his debut season, and at the age of 19, he finished with 16 goals in the Northern Premier League.
 He moved on to Eastwood Town another Nottinghamshire based team, before joining Chasetown in the summer.

 In Christmas 2006, he joined Leicestershire-based Northern Premier League Division One South team Quorn where he scored 13 times in the remainder of the season.
 Hearn then scored six in the 2008–09 season campaign before moving to Alfreton Town.